stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ### FileVault

-This step is optional but highly recommended from security standpoint.
+This step is optional, but highly recommended from the security standpoint.

 * Make sure you have full TimeMachine or clone backup.
-Some mistakes done during this procedure can make you drive and data inaccessible!
+Some mistakes done during this procedure can make your drive and the data inaccessible!
-* Make sure you have prepared macOS installation media for worst case.
+* Make sure you have prepared macOS installation media in the worst case scenario.
 * Do recommend to use
 	* [Apple TimeMachine](https://support.apple.com/en-us/HT201250) backup or
 	* [SuperDuper](https://www.shirt-pocket.com/SuperDuper/SuperDuperDescription.html)
-* Make sure required ``drivers`` installed.
+* Make sure the required ``drivers`` are installed.
 	* ``AptioInputFix-64`` for Bluetooth keyboard and mouse.
 	* ``AppleKeyAggregator-64`` for PS/2 keyboard and mouse.
-* Make sure ``Preboot`` volume is not hidden in ``Clover Configurator``.
+* Make sure the ``Preboot`` volume is not hidden in ``Clover Configurator``.
 	* Open ``/Volumes/EFI/EFI/CLOVER/config.plist`` with ``Clover configurator`` application.
 	* Open ``Gui`` section.
-	* Remove ``Preboot`` volume from ``Hide Volume`` in top right corner.
+	* Remove ``Preboot`` volume from ``Hide Volume`` in the top right corner.
 	* Hit ``Command+S`` to save configuration.
 	* Open ``System Preferences…`` and ``Security & Privacy`` and ``FileVault`` tab.
 	* Click ``Turn On FileVault…``
-	* It will take a time… Depends on drive size and number of files this can take up to 12h.
-So be patience.
+	* It will take time… Depending on the drive size and a number of files, this can take up to 12h.
+So, be patient.
 	* Reboot computer.
-	* At ``Clover`` screen, make sure you select the ``FileVault`` ``Preboot`` option of NVMe drive.
+	* At the ``Clover`` screen, make sure you select the ``FileVault`` ``Preboot`` option of NVMe drive.
 	* Login prompt should appear.
-	* Keyboard should work without issues.
+	* Keyboard should work without any issues.
-	* If keyboard do not work maybe additional drivers required.
+	* If keyboard does not work, maybe, additional drivers are required.
 Boot from macOS USB installation media and fix ``Clover`` boot configuration.
 	* Enter credentials.
 	* macOS should continue to boot.